 4.6.3.3 Whole Building and Tenancy ratings

-Medical or educational office facility spaces can never be included in the rated area for the purpose of Whole Building or Tenancy ratings.
+Medical or educational office facility spaces must never be included in the calculation of rated area for the purpose of Whole Building and Tenancy.
+The benchmarks using for ratings were not developed with these types of facilities in mind.